liteprotocol/lite-rosetta-api/README.md

-# tron-rosetta-api
+# lite-rosetta-api
-A rosetta api for java-tron.
+A rosetta api for java-lite.

 ##  Overview
 In this article, we will illustrate how to build and use a Tron node supporting Rosetta blockchain specifications.
 We hope this set of specifications will make our TRON API architecture more standard and flexible